 Check a slow Mac for malware apps

 It may happen that your Mac is working slowly because it is being affected by malicious software.
-Your Mac can get malware when you download email attachments from unfamiliar senders or apps from untrusted websites.
+Your Mac can receive malware when you download email attachments from unfamiliar senders or apps from untrusted websites.

 To protect your Mac from malware, first check your security settings:

 - Select System Preferences and click on Security & Privacy.